 3. Spray Skirt

-- Skirt Material: nylon packcloth
+- Medium-weight coated nylon packcloth

 For those using a sit-inside kayak, the biggest pet peeve is getting splashed with water right on that tiny hole that’s just enough to fit your belly.
 So what’s the solution?
 Get a trusty spray skirt.
 This accessory is a simple cloth that you should wear near your waist and flattened on the rim of the sit-inside boat.
 Such addition will prevent water from directly wetting the cockpit that could be storing some of your stuff.